awsdocs/aws-kms-developer-guide/doc_source/cmks-in-iam-policies.md

 # Specifying CMKs in IAM policy statements<a name="cmks-in-iam-policies"></a>

 You can use an IAM policy to allow a principal to use or manage CMKs\.
 CMKs are specified in the `Resource` element of the policy statement\.

-When writing your policy statements, it's a [best practice](iam-policies-best-practices.md) to limit the CMKs to those that the principals need to use, rather than giving them access to all CMKs\.
-+ To specify particular CMKs in an IAM policy statement, use the [key ARN](concepts.md#key-id-key-ARN) of each CMK\.
++ To specify a CMK in an IAM policy statement, you must use its [key ARN](concepts.md#key-id-key-ARN)\.
 You cannot use a [key id](concepts.md#key-id-key-id), [alias name](concepts.md#key-id-alias-name), or [alias ARN](concepts.md#key-id-alias-ARN) to identify a CMK in an IAM policy statement\.

   For example: "`Resource": "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`"

+  To control access to a CMK based on its aliases, use the [kms:RequestAlias](policy-conditions.md#conditions-kms-request-alias) or [kms:ResourceAliases](policy-conditions.md#conditions-kms-resource-aliases) condition keys\.
+For details, see [Using ABAC for AWS KMS](abac.md)\.

+  Use an alias ARN as the resource only in a policy statement that controls access to alias operations, such as [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/CreateAlias.html), [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/UpdateAlias.html), or [DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/DeleteAlias.html)\.
+For details, see [Controlling access to aliases](alias-access.md)\.
 + To specify multiple CMKs in the account and Region, use wildcard characters \(\*\) in the Region or resource ID positions of the key ARN\.

   For example, to specify all CMKs in the US West \(Oregon\) Region of an account, use "`Resource": "arn:aws:kms:us-west-2:111122223333:key/*`"\.
 To specify all CMKs in all Regions of the account, use "`Resource": "arn:aws:kms:*:111122223333:key/*`"\.
 + To represent all CMKs, use a wildcard character alone \(`"*"`\)\.
 Use this format for operations that don't use any particular CMK, namely [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html), [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html), [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html), and [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html)\.

+When writing your policy statements, it's a [best practice](iam-policies-best-practices.md) to specify only the CMKs that the principal needs to use, rather than giving them access to all CMKs\.

 For example, the following IAM policy statement allows the principal to call the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html), [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operations only on the CMKs listed in the `Resource` element of the policy statement\.
 Specifying CMKs by key ARN, which is a best practice, ensures that the permissions are limited only to the specified CMKs\.